csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 so on.
 Next, a theoretical scientist takes a look at the results and wonders how he or she can explain them.
 For movement of different bodies, mathematical models for gravity and dynamics developed by Newton were able to produce predictions that fit the measured results very nicely.

 This is an example of the interplay between the experimental and theoretical approaches.
-Usually, observations come first and then the theory developed to explain them.
+Usually, observations come first and then a theory is developed to explain them.
 But not always; for example, the existence of the positron (the antiparticle of electron) was first predicted by Paul Dirac in 1931 from a purely theoretical point of view.
 Subsequently, Carl Anderson confirmed the existence of the positron experimentally in 1932 and received a Nobel prize in 1936 for his discovery.

 ### Computational science

 However, there are limits to what can be done with a pen and a paper or what kind of experiments can be set up.
 For example, continuing with the astronomical theme, it is easy enough to write down the equations that describe the motion of the Sun, the Moon and the Earth.
 This is a so-called three-body problem, a group of equations that cannot be solved in closed form.
 That is, there is no formula where one can plug in the time to get the positions of the heavenly bodies involved.
 However, an approximate solution can be found numerically.

 On the other hand, consider the climate and glaciers.
 It is of crucial importance to know what is going to happen with them in the future.
 But we naturally cannot perform experiments on a global scale to find that out.
 Similarly, in many cases the required experiments would be too expensive, too dangerous, too slow, too difficult or complex, unethical and so on.
 But we may still have an idea of the underlaying theory.

 In computational science, the typically complex mathematical models (e.g. systems of partial differential equations) describing the problem are solved using numerical algorithms which are then implemented as computer programs and finally run on typically high-performance computers.
 A rough outline of a computational science project:

-1) Write down the equations describing the problem.
+1. Write down the equations describing the problem.
 This is called mathematical modeling.
-2) Choose an efficient numerical algorithm for solving the model.
+2. Choose an efficient numerical algorithm for solving the model.
-3) Implement the algorithm efficiently using a computer language.
+3. Implement the algorithm efficiently using a computer language.
-4) Run the resulting program on a computer.
+4. Run the resulting program on a computer.

-Steps 2–4 are called numerical simulation of the problem.
+Steps 2-4 are called numerical simulation of the problem.

 In this way, experiments can be partially replaced by simulations.
 Of course, only experiments, if feasible, can validate the model and simulation results.

 Computational science is typically based on the theoretical models.
 However, in some cases computers can be used also for